EVOtile Performance 7mm Tile Ramp Graphite

 Do I need to bond the tiles to the floor?

 In most of cases, no bonding is required.
 Being manufactured of high density PVC, the tiles weigh around 9kg per square metre and happily lie flat under gravity.
-However, if your garage is south-facing, and you intend to leave the doors open on hot summer days, then the tiles will heat up and expand pushing against each other with a tendency to rise at the joints typically by 5-10mm.
-You should consider bonding the front rows of tiles in the areas where the sunlight will strike.
+However, if your garage is south-facing, and you intend to leave the doors open on hot summer days, then the tiles will heat up and expand pushing against each other with a tendency to rise at the joints, or in the centre of the tiles, typically by 5-15mm.
+You should consider bonding the rows of tiles in the areas where the sunlight will strike.
 We can suggest a suitable two-pack bonding material if required.

 This type of expansion only occurs when they are heated by direct sunlight.
-Sunlight entering through windows generally doesn’t have the same effect.
+Sunlight entering through windows can also have the same effect, so a blind or similar window protection should be utilised.

 Do tyres mark the tiles?